 1. Flâner In Arles

 The art of combining being a tourist, who wants to see all the sights, and the ability to “flâner” is the true sign of a curious traveller.
-In order to flâner, one has to wander without a real agenda.
+To flâner, one has to wander without a real agenda.
 Here’s how.
 On my first day in Arles, my daughter and I turned a corner and there she was.
 A talented street artist filling the square with her melodic voice.
 Swept away, we sat before magnificent buildings and let the vibe of Arles soak in.

 2. Marvel At The Roman Amphitheatre In Arles